FREE SHIPPING on orders over $50

 Prep: Iron Temp and AccessoriesUse the lowest temperature that releases wrinkles in the fabric.
 Check the material of the shirt and find the corresponding setting on your iron (many irons have gone away from a number dial and to a word dial specific to textile fibers).
 Natural fibers, like linen and cotton, can withstand higher temps.
 Synthetic fibers, like polyester or rayon, require lower temperatures.
 For blends, like poly cotton, start with the lower temperature and gradually increase until you find the right heat (you've got the right heat when the wrinkles actually disappear).

-EXPERT TIP: Use an iron cover to diffuse heat over delicate fabrics (like silk), fabric decals (sequins, beading, etc.), and screen printing (Go Cards!).
+EXPERT TIP: Use ironing accessories such as holders, covers, and pads to diffuse heat over delicate fabrics (like silk), fabric decals (sequins, beading, etc.), and screen printing (Go Cards!).
 If you don't have a cover, lay a thin piece of cotton over the fabric as a heat shield.

 Spot test your temp on the inside of the shirt, somewhere least likely to be seen (usually near a hem).
 Check to make sure the iron doesn't leave the fabric shiny or discolored, both of which indicate your iron is too hot.
 If there's some shine, lower the iron temperature, wait a few minutes, and spot test again!